Accounting for employee training in France 2026: accounts, CFP levy, OPCO and tax credit

 The CFP is a levy, not a training expense#

 The CFP is a payroll-based levy, not a direct training charge.
-It is recorded as a debit to account 6311 (contributions to vocational training bodies, apprenticeship tax) and not to 6228.
-Conflating the two produces a distorted training cost analysis and may raise issues in a tax or URSSAF inspection.
+It is recorded as a debit to a class 63 account (employer training contribution), not to 6228.
+Mind the account number: 6311 is the payroll tax (taxe sur les salaires); the training contribution sat in 6313 and the apprenticeship tax in 6312 until the 2024 chart of accounts, both replaced by 633 / 6333 since the 2025 PCG (ANC regulation 2022-06).
+Conflating the levy with training costs distorts the cost analysis and may raise issues in a tax or URSSAF inspection.

 The 11 OPCOs and sector affiliation#